Learning the Tools for Success

 City and town elected officials truly serve on the front lines of our American democracy.
 It can be a challenging responsibility, particularly for those recently elected.
 Yet with the proper preparation and training, municipal officials can assume responsibilities of office, smoothly and effectively.

 Every four years, the Indiana Association of Cities and Towns (IACT) conducts Newly Elected Officials Training to provide basic information and tools for city and town officials, helping them manage their first weeks in office and build a foundation for a successful term.
-Four years ago, IACT’s Newly Elected Officials Training assisted more than 1,000 city and town officials.
-The 2015-2016 program, presented by Vectren, promises to be bigger and better and will benefit both municipal government newcomers and veterans alike.
+The 2015-2016 training assisted more than 1,000 city and town officials.

 Please note that only incoming and current municipal officials and staff are eligible to register for IACT Newly Elected Officials events.
 IACT Associate Members and non-member businesses may contact Anne Trobaugh at email@example.com to learn more about sponsorship, advertising and exhibit hall opportunities.